calico/scnym/README.md

 Data inputs for scNym should be `log(CPM + 1)` normalized counts, where CPM is Counts Per Million and `log` is the natural logarithm.
 This transformation is crucial if you would like to use any of our pre-trained model weights, provided in the tutorials above.

+For the recommended Python API interface, data should be formatted as an [AnnData](https://anndata.readthedocs.io/en/stable/) object with normalized counts in the main `.X` observations attribute.

-Input data can be stored as a dense `[Cells, Genes]` CSV of normalized counts, or in an [AnnData](https://anndata.readthedocs.io/en/stable/) `h5ad` object, or a [Loompy](http://loompy.org/) `loom` object.
+For the command line tool, data can be stored as a dense `[Cells, Genes]` CSV of normalized counts, an [AnnData](https://anndata.readthedocs.io/en/stable/) `h5ad` object, or a [Loompy](http://loompy.org/) `loom` object.

 ## Python API

-We recommend users take advantange of our python API for scNym, suitable for use in scripts and Jupyter notebooks.
+We recommend users take advantange of our Python API for scNym, suitable for use in scripts and Jupyter notebooks.
-The API follows the [`scanpy` functional style](https://scanpy.readthedocs.io/en/stable/index.html) and has a single end-point.
+The API follows the [`scanpy` functional style](https://scanpy.readthedocs.io/en/stable/index.html) and has a single end-point for training and prediction.

-To begin with the python API, load your training and test data into `anndata.AnnData` objects using [`scanpy`](https://scanpy.readthedocs.io/en/stable/index.html).
+To begin with the Python API, load your training and test data into `anndata.AnnData` objects using [`scanpy`](https://scanpy.readthedocs.io/en/stable/index.html).

 ### Training

-Training an scNym model using the python API is simple.
+Training an scNym model using the Python API is simple.
 We provide an example below.

 ```python